Jerry050512/sovits-svc-based-song-convert/README.md

 4. Use vocal voice to train custom model.
 5. Predict for a new song(extract new vocal voice and convert and remix with music).

 In this demo tutorial, we collect 84 songs of Mayday from their 3 albums, 1 music collection, 1 live album, and 5 singles released in recent 15 years.
 Total time length: 06:06:04.06.
+(Valid time: 05:19:14.98)

 There are few ways to extract vocal voice from music.
 Here are two recommendations: Ultimate Vocal Remover (UVR) & Spleeter.
 Skip these two sections if you have pure vocal voice.